Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Church.md

 An eerie green light suffuses the graveyard.
 From this light emerges a ghostly procession.
 Wavering images of doughty women toting greatswords, woodwise men with slender bows, dwarves with glittering axes, and archa­ ically dressed mages with beards and strange, pointed hats-all these and more march forth from the grave­ yard, their numbers growing by the second.

-These aren't the spirits of the people buried here, but of previous adventurers who died trying to destroy Strahd.
+These aren't the spirits of the people buried here, but of previous adventurers who died trying to destroy [[Strahd]].
 Every night, the ghostly adventurers attempt to complete their quest, and each night they fail.
 They have no inter­ est in the living and can't be hit, damaged, or turned.
 They will not communicate with the characters.

 Once they reach the castle, the spirits march straight to the chapel (area KlS) and up the high tower stair (area K18) to the top of the tower (area K59).
 There, they throw themselves down the shaft toward the crypts (area K84), where they disappear.